sbarnes7/PitConn-App/README.md

 # PitConn App
  TA Instruments PitConn App
  ## Current Things to Address
+ - [ ] Metals- thermal expansion of thin films image needed for dil 806
+ - [ ] Have tcm and FDA apps to do
- - [ ] Finish the DIL applications, one tab is done still got the rest to do
+ - [ ] replace extractables with one mentioned in the email
  - [x] Incorporate an inactivity video (figure out whether or not to implement throughout the app)
  ##
- - [ ] Get rest of applications from product managers (rheology, dilatometry, mechanical testing, thermal conductivity, flash diffusivity)
+ - [ ] Get rest of applications from product managers (rheology, mechanical testing)
  - [ ] Get the new wording for products whose sub headings are too long
  - [ ] Get new DHR video and put it on DHR page as well as vidoe library pages
  - [ ] Cosmetics and extractables last two categories without any applications